opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

    1. Go to the Thunderforest website, logged in.
    2. In the `Thunderforest console page <https://manage.thunderforest.com/dashboard>`_, copy the API Key.
-   3. Go back to the Look & feel > Data Visualizations subsection of the Opendatasoft's domain back office.
+   3. Go back to the **Look & feel > Data Visualizations** subsection of the Opendatasoft's domain back office.
-   4. In the "Basemaps" area, click on "Thunderforest integration" to expand the related configurations.
+   4. In the **Basemaps** configuration, click on "Thunderforest integration" to expand the related configurations.
    5. Paste the API Key in the textbox.

 Mapbox integration